Metuchen High School

-Metuchen High School is a four-year comprehensive public high school that serves students in ninth through twelfth grades from Metuchen in Middlesex County, New Jersey, United States, operating as the lone secondary school of the Metuchen School District.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1929.
+Metuchen High School is a four-year comprehensive public high school that serves students in ninth through twelfth grades from Metuchen in Middlesex County, in the U.S. state of New Jersey, operating as the lone secondary school of the Metuchen School District.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1929; the school's accreditation expires in July 2025.

-As of the 2021–22 school year, the school had an enrollment of 726 students and 63.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.4:1.
-There were 27 students (3.7% of enrollment) eligible for free lunch and 10 (1.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 698 students and 60.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.5:1.
+There were 33 students (4.7% of enrollment) eligible for free lunch and 7 (1.0% of students) eligible for reduced-cost lunch.